-Given it’s equatorial location & abundant fresh water, the sheer density of wildlife in Uganda can make your head spin.
-There are (way) over 1000 confirmed bird species found in the country alone.
-And what birds, some of them look like runway models!
-We have already looked at the Violet-backs, Red-wings & Wattled Starlings, so today lets meet another member of the starling family, the Superb Starling (or Lamprotornis superbus).
-Continue reading “Birds of Uganda – Superb Starling”
+Uganda’s equatorial location & abundance of fresh water provides it a sheer density of wildlife that can make your head spin.
+There are (well) over 1000 bird species confirmed in the country alone.
+And what birds!
+Some of them look like actual runway models.
+We have already met the Collard, Malachite & Palestine sunbirds, today we meet the Variable Sunbird (or Cinnyris venustus).